Fantastic Beasts: The Secrets of Dumbledore: Future

-The Fantastic Beasts film series was initially speculated to be a trilogy, but in October 2016, Rowling announced that the series would be composed of five films, later confirming that the story of the series would consist of a sequence of events that occurred between the years of 1926 and 1945.
-In February 2022, producer David Heyman revealed that work on the script for Fantastic Beasts 4 had not begun yet.
+The Fantastic Beasts film series was initially speculated to be a trilogy, but in October 2016, Rowling announced that the series would be composed of five films, later confirming that the story of the series would consist of a sequence of events that occurred between 1926 and 1945.
+In February 2022, producer David Heyman revealed that work on the script for a fourth film had not yet begun.
 In April 2022, Variety reported that Warner Bros. greenlighting the final two instalments would be dependent on the critical and commercial performance of The Secrets of Dumbledore.
-Mads Mikkelsen believed that Johnny Depp could return as Grindelwald in another film.
+Mikkelsen believed that Depp could return as Grindelwald in another film.

-In November 2022, it was reported that Warner Bros.
-Discovery was not actively planning to continue the film series or to develop any films related to the Wizarding World franchise.
+In November 2022, Variety reported that Warner Bros.
+Discovery was not actively planning to continue the Fantastic Beasts series or develop further films in the Wizarding World franchise.
+In October 2023, Yates made comments that the series had been "parked", while also disclosing that the idea of it being a five-film series had been a "surprise" after many had only initially committed to doing a single film.
+In October 2024, Redmayne stated that The Secrets of Dumbledore was likely to be the last Fantastic Beasts film, pointing to the Universal Orlando Resort attraction in Florida as the next place to feature Newt.
+In the same month, Law also stated he did not foresee more films being made, citing Warner Bros. focusing on the development of the forthcoming Harry Potter reboot television series.